 - Click Import from File.

-- In the Look in list, click the drive, folder, or Internet location that contains the text file that you want to import.
+- In the Look in list, click the drive, folder, or Internet location that contains the file you want to import.

-- In the folder list, locate and open the folder that contains the text file.
+- In the folder list, locate and open the folder that contains the file.

-- Click the text file that you want to import, and then click Open.
+- Click the file, and then click Open.